harfbuzz-raku/HarfBuzz-raku/README.md

 Installation
 -----
-This module requires HarfBuzz 3.0.0+ to be fully operational and pass all it's tests.
+This module requires HarfBuzz 2.6.4+.

 `$ sudo apt-get install libharfbuzz-dev # Debian 12+`

-Or the HarfBuzz library needs to be built from source [its repo](https://github.com/harfbuzz/harfbuzz/releases/):
+If you are installing this as a [HarfBuzz::Subset](https://harfbuzz-raku.github.io/HarfBuzz-Subset-raku/) dependency, HarfBuzz 3.0.0+ is required, which may

-A source build is required if you are installing this as [HarfBuzz::Subset](https://harfbuzz-raku.github.io/HarfBuzz-Subset-raku/) dependency.
+(as of February 2022) require building from source [its repo](https://github.com/harfbuzz/harfbuzz/releases/).

 Additional Modules
 ------